Division of Speech and Hearing Sciences (GRAD)

 Principles and methods of prevention, assessment, and intervention for people with communication and swallowing disorders, including consideration of anatomical/physiological, psychological, developmental, and linguistic and cultural correlates of the disorders.

-A survey of neurological anatomy in relation to clinical speech-language pathology.
-Topics considered include organization of the CNS, neuroanatomy, neurophysiology, and neurochemistry.
+A survey of neurological anatomy in relation to clinical speech-pathology and audiology.
+Topics include organization of the CNS, neuroanatomy, neurophysiology, and neurochemistry.

 Discussion of adult aphasia and its clinical management, including assessment, diagnosis, prognosis, counseling, and treatment.
 Combined lectures and laboratories.